Hydrangeas: Beautiful But

 5 different images of "hydrangea poisonous" from Pinterest:

-1. Image of a hydrangea leaf with a red X through it.
+- Image of a hydrangea leaf with a red X through it.
 The caption reads: "All parts of the hydrangea plant are poisonous, including the leaves, flowers, and roots."
-Image of Hydrangea leaf with red X

-2. Image of a dog vomiting after eating hydrangea leaves.
+- Image of a dog vomiting after eating hydrangea leaves.
 The caption reads: "If your dog eats hydrangea leaves, it may vomit, have diarrhea, and experience weakness or seizures.
 Call your veterinarian immediately if you think your dog has eaten hydrangea."
-Image of Dog vomiting after eating hydrangea leaves

-3. Image of a child holding a hydrangea flower with a warning sign next to it.
+- Image of a child holding a hydrangea flower with a warning sign next to it.
 The sign reads: "Do not eat.
 Hydrangeas are poisonous."
-Image of Child holding hydrangea flower with warning sign

-4. Image of a close-up of hydrangea seeds.
+- Image of a close-up of hydrangea seeds.
 The caption reads: "The seeds of hydrangeas are also poisonous.
 If you ingest them, you may experience nausea, vomiting, and diarrhea."
-Image of Hydrangea seeds

-5. Image of a list of the symptoms of hydrangea poisoning.
+- Image of a list of the symptoms of hydrangea poisoning.
 The symptoms include: nausea, vomiting, diarrhea, weakness, seizures, and coma.
-Image of List of hydrangea poisoning symptoms

 Post a Comment for "Hydrangeas: Beautiful But"